 A summary annual report (SAR) is an annual statement in narrative form that summarizes the latest annual report (Form 5500) for an ERISA plan.
-Employers that sponsor group health plans that are subject to ERISA and Form 5500 filing requirements have compliance obligations regarding the annual distribution of a SAR to plan participants.
+Generally, employers that sponsor group plans subject to ERISA and Form 5500 filing requirements have compliance obligations regarding the annual distribution of SARs to plan participants.
+An exception to the SAR distribution requirement applies to unfunded self-insured plans, as explained in greater detail in the SAR Distribution Requirement section below.

 This publication provides an overview of the SAR distribution requirement.
 It describes the process for achieving compliance and includes a chart of Form 5500 and Summary Annual Report Due Dates (Appendix A) and a Sample Employee Communication to accompany the annual distribution of the SAR (Appendix B).
-A separate NFP publication, Form 5500: A Guide for Employers, addresses Form 5500 requirements, including the exemption from filing Form 5500 for plans that meet the definition of a "small welfare plan".
+A separate NFP publication, Form 5500: A Guide for Employers, addresses Form 5500 requirements, including the exemption from filing Form 5500 for plans that meet the definition of a small welfare plan.
 For general information about ERISA, see the NFP publication ERISA Compliance Considerations for Health and Welfare Benefit Plans.